JohnathanKhoa/NurtreeWeb/README.md

 Additional features: search songs, artists, albums, playlists, add tracks to playlist, etc

-App has yest to be approved by spotify, please request me to add your email to the development list if you waish to take a look firsthand
+Dynamic page router and automated caching for commonly reused paths

 https://vimeo.com/1071236365/c196fcfd07?share=copy -- Link to long demonstration

+*****App has yet to be approved by spotify, please request me to add your email to the development list if you waish to take a look firsthand*****